 On June 21, 2021, a 1.5-million-gallon water storage tank located at Well Site 7 suffered catastrophic damage as the result of work being completed by an employee of the City's independent contractor.
 The storage tank was completely destroyed, as was other City property located on site.
-The full financial scope of the loss is not known at this time, but coverage for some or all of the damages incurred by the City may be available from the City's contractors and/or their insurers.
-The City estimates the replacement cost of the 1.5-million-gallon water storage tank to be approximately \$3,000,000, which work and repairs are ongoing.
-Additional monetary losses as a result of the incident are unknown.
-As of June 30, 2023, the City had been approved for \$2,591,920 of insurance proceeds.
+As of June 30, 2024, the City had been approved for \$2,591,920 of insurance proceeds.
+Reconstruction of the Well site was completed in September 2024.